Ictíneo II: Description

 Detail of Ictíneo II replica in Barcelona harbour.

 The Ictíneo II was 14 m long, 2 m wide, and 3 m high.
 Her displacement was 46 tonnes and her interior volume was 29 m3.
 She was built of olive wood with oak reinforcements, and a 2 mm thick layer of copper.
 Her upper side had a deck 1.3 m wide and a hatch with three glazed portholes 200 mm in diameter and 100 mm thick glass blocks.
 The submarine could be steered from the conning tower by means of an endless screw gear.

 Four ballast tanks of 8 m3 capacity were located symmetrically on each side in the free flooding areas between the streamlined outer light hull and the inner pressure hull.
 The ballast tanks would be flooded at will to submerge and surfacing was achieved by forcing air into them with a pump.
 Pitch during diving was controlled by a weight which could be moved longitudinally along a rail, remotely controlled by the helmsman.
 The submarine also had an emergency mechanism intended to jettison the ballast to allow it to surface quickly.

 The most important innovation in the Ictíneo II was its air independent propulsion for underwater navigation.
-A reaction of zinc, manganese dioxide and potassium chlorate heated the boiler of a steam engine to provide propulsion and illumination and the oxygen released by the reaction could be used for breathing.
+A reaction of zinc, manganese dioxide and potassium chlorate heated the boiler of a steam engine to produce steam that was used to power the steam engine and excess oxygen released by the reaction was used for illumination.
 Monturiol purchased a six-cylinder steam engine and divided it in half; one half was powered by a coal-burning boiler for surface propulsion while the other half was powered by a separate boiler heated by his chemical mixture.